An Anthology of Disability

 What counts as strong evidence for an explanation of model behavior?

 You do not need to email me to apply to my lab.
-If you want to cold email me anyway, please follow these steps to ensure I read it:
+If you want to cold email me about an opportunity anyway, please follow these steps:

 If I receive a cold email asking about opportunities at my lab which does not follow the above directions, I won’t read it.
 I do still welcome any specific connections and questions about my research, though I may direct you towards my coauthors who did the real work related to your inquiry.